Rotations and Program Outline - PGY1

 -Specialty and Ambulatory Care Pharmacy

-Additional longitudinal experiences include completion of Master's classes and Master's thesis project, management over a Cone Health pharmacy service line, leadership development, and incorporation into the Cone Health leadership team.
+Additional longitudinal experiences include completion of master's classes and master's thesis project, management of a Cone Health pharmacy service line, leadership development, and incorporation into the Cone Health leadership team.

 Applicants should register and apply through ASHP's PhORCAS.

-Applicants should be sure that they register for the Moses Cone PGY1/PGY2 Health-System administration NMS code.
+Applicants should make sure to register for the Moses Cone PGY1/PGY2 Health-System Pharmacy Administration NMS code.
 The Cone Health HSPA/MS ASHP listing can be found here.

 UNC Graduate School Application

-1) The UNC Graduate School Application can be found here.
+1) Access the UNC Graduate School Application, which can be found here.